Little Vintage Baking

 • With the mixer still running, add in the softened butter pieces.
 Mix on low speed until the mixture resembles coarse crumbs.
 You should be able to gather a bit in your hand, squeeze and you have a solid piece.
 This means the butter is evenly distributed.

-• With the mixer still on low, slowly pour in the milk, mixing JUST until the flour mixture is moistened.
+• With the mixer still on low, slowly pour in the ½ cup of cereal milk, mixing JUST until the flour mixture is moistened.
 You will not use all the milk at this time.
 Pour the remaining milk into the bowl with the eggs and oil, and whisk to combine.
 Set aside.

 • Turn the mixer speed to medium and whip for a full 90 seconds.
 The mixture should be whipped up, thick, and lighter in color.